(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

-These days, I’ve made many updates on the blog.
-Since the migration to self-hosted WordPress, I’ve improved the performance of the website, fixed the HTTPS version of the site and cleaned up my WordPress plugins.
+These days, I have made many updates on the blog.
+Since the migration to self-hosted WordPress, I have improved the performance of the website, fixed the HTTPS version of the site and cleaned up my WordPress plugins.
 I am hoping that this will improve the experience of the readers of the blog.

-You may have noticed that there was some issues with the HTTPS of the site before.
-I didn’t notice it directly.
+You may have noticed that there were some issues with the HTTPS version of the site before.
+Unfortunately, I did not notice it directly.
 Some of the services I used to test and manage the blog were not able to connect to the site.
 This was due to an incomplete SSL certificate.

 In fact, it was simple to do that.
-It was coming from an incompatibility between two features provided by my host, bluehost.
+It was coming from an incompatibility between two different features provided by my host, bluehost.
 The Sitelock CDN and the Free SSL Certificate are not compatible.
-This was quickly resolved after some time on the bluehost support chat (very fast by the way, I was impressed).
+This was quickly resolved after some time on the bluehost support chat (very fast, by the way, I was impressed).
 I still do not understand why bluehost allows configuration of these features together.

 Clean up plugins – Jetpack

-Lastly, I cleaned up the plugins I’m using to a minimum.
+Lastly, I cleaned up the plugins I am using to a minimum.
 For this, I used Jetpack to remove the need for most of the plugins.
-This is the first time I’m using Jetpack on WordPress and although it’s not perfect, it’s still a great plugin.
+This is the first time I am using Jetpack on WordPress and although it is not perfect, it is still a great plugin.
 Jetpack is a plugin developed by the team developing WordPress.
 A lot of features are free, but some of them will require that you pay.
-I have only used free features.
+So far, I have only used free features.

 I also used the comments system from Jetpack.
 This should help readers since you can now use your login from many websites to post comments.
 I hope this is convenient for all my readers.
 And I also used the subscription system from Jetpack as well.
 This should make it easier to connect with me.

 Before, I was using WP.
 Smush to optimize my images.
 Now, Jetpack is directly serving optimized images over its CDN.
 This is faster and requires one less plugin.